Dennis Politic: Dinamo București

 On 3 July 2023, he signed with Liga 1 club Dinamo București, his first experience with professional football in his native country.
 He made his debut for the club on 22 July, coming in as a substitute in the 59th-minute of the 2–1 loss to FCSB in the Eternal derby.
 On 5 August, he scored his first goal for the club, in a 1–1 draw at Universitatea Cluj and was also selected as man of the match.
 Nine days later, he contributed to a last-minute own goal in a 1–0 win against FC Botoșani and was named as man of the match and in the Liga 1 Team of the Week.

 After a few unremarkable performances, on 6 October, he scored the only goal of Dinamo in a 2–1 loss at UTA Arad.
 Putting end to a series of 14 games without a win for Dinamo, Politic was named as man of the match in the 2–0 win at FC Botoșani, after scoring what was described as one of the most beautiful goals in the Liga 1 season.
 For this performance, he was also named in the Liga 1 Team of the Week.
 Politic became one of the most important players in the team and, on 2 February 2024, he scored in the 2–1 defeat at FC U Craiova.
 He scored again in the following game, on 12 February, against champions Farul Constanța, being named for the third time in the season in the Liga 1 Team of the Week.
 On 18 February, Politic extended his scoring run to three consecutive matches, opening the score in a 3–1 home win over Oțelul Galați, before being substituted in the 53rd-minute because of an injury.
 On 20 May, he scored a brace in the 2–0 win against Csíkszereda, in the decisive relegation play-off game, helping Dinamo to stay in Liga 1.

 Politic started the 2024–25 season as team captain.
 On 21 July, he scored a penalty in the 4–1 home win over Petrolul.
 On 2 August, he scored twice in another 4–1 home win, against Gloria Buzău.
 For this, he was named as man of the match. and part of the Liga 1 Team of the Week.
 He ended the campaign with six goals in 27 games.

 FCSB

 On 6 June 2025, FCSB owner Gigi Becali confirmed the signing of Dennis Politic from cross-town rivals Dinamo București for €800,000, with Alexandru Musi also moving in the opposite direction.

-Politic made his debut on 5 July 2025 in the Supercupa României, coming on at half‑time and opening the score three minutes later with a long‑range shot; FCSB won 2–1 over CFR Cluj, and he was named Man of the Match.
+Politic made his debut on 5 July 2025 in the Supercupa României, coming on at half‑time and opening the score three minutes later with a long‑range shot; FCSB won 2–1 over CFR Cluj, and he was named man of the match.
+On 5 February 2026, he joined Hermannstadt on loan.